BackupTheBerlios/fotonsi-svn/misc/jack/README.txt

-Jack creates a battery of tests for selenium from a middle format file (it's easier than writing individuals HTML files).
+Jack creates a battery of tests for selenium from an intermediate format file (it's easier than writing individuals HTML files).
-In order to get all working, selenium directory must be placed into a site *accesible* by your browser.
+In order to get it all working, the selenium directory must be placed in a site *accessible* by your browser.